Rome's Most Unique Altar Rail at San Girolamo della Carità

 A Vestment by Ars Comacina

-A Vestment by Ars Comacina Italian elegance from the fashion capital of the world, Milan, made according to traditional methods in Como, Italy.
-Even the high quality of the rich galloon catches attention.
-This silk brocade large cut pianeta with antique Forentine elements is a work of art.
-It has a p…
+A Vestment by Ars Comacina Italian elegance from the fashion capital of the world, the former Duchy of Milan, made according to traditional methods in Como, Italy.
+The high quality of the rich fabric and patterned galloon catches the attention of all who see it.
+This silk brocade large cut pianeta wi…

 The Collegiate Church of San Tommaso da Villanova at Castel Gandolfo